Skip to main content

 Cusco's high-altitude Andean climate divides clearly into two distinct seasons — a dry season (May to October) and a wet season (November to April).
 Unlike coastal Peru, the seasons here are defined not by temperature but by rainfall, and they profoundly affect which activities are possible and how comfortable your visit will be.
 For most visitors — especially those planning to trek the Inca Trail, visit Machu Picchu, or explore the Sacred Valley — the dry season is the best time to visit Cusco.

-June through August represents Cusco's busiest and most popular period.
+June through August represents Cusco's busiest and most popular period, marking both the high season and the peak tourist season.
 The dry season is in full swing, bringing clear skies, brilliant sunshine, and cold nights (temperatures can drop to 0–2°C at night, while days reach 18–20°C).
 The landscapes are dramatic — snow-capped peaks gleaming against blue skies, the Andean altiplano at its most photogenic.

 This is the best period for trekking the Inca Trail and all other mountain routes around Cusco.
-Machu Picchu sees its heaviest visitor numbers and the ruins can be crowded, but the weather is reliably dry and the site is at its most accessible.
+Machu Picchu sees its heaviest visitor numbers and the ruins can be crowded, but the weather is reliably dry and the site is at its most accessible; tickets for Huayna Picchu also need to be booked well in advance during this period.
 Inca Trail permits for June, July, and August sell out within hours of going on sale each January — book trekking permits immediately when they open.

 The peak is also festival season.
 Inti Raymi (Festival of the Sun) on June 24 is the year's most spectacular celebration, drawing thousands of visitors to Sacsayhuamán for an elaborate re-enactment of the ancient Inca winter solstice ceremony.
 The preceding days feature processions, traditional music, and colorful ceremonies throughout the city.
 Accommodation must be booked months ahead.

-May and the September–October period offer an excellent compromise — the dry season at its most pleasant without the extreme crowds and prices of peak summer.
-May is particularly magical: the wet season has just ended, leaving the landscapes intensely green and lush, wildflowers blooming across the Sacred Valley, and significantly fewer tourists at Machu Picchu and Inca Trail sites.
+May and the September–October period are often the best time to visit, and an excellent time to visit if you want the dry season at its most pleasant without the extreme crowds and prices of peak summer.
+May is particularly magical: the wet season has just ended and the dry season begins, leaving greener landscapes, wildflowers blooming across the Sacred Valley, better conditions for Rainbow Mountain, and significantly fewer tourists at Machu Picchu and Inca Trail sites.
 October sees similar conditions as the dry season approaches its end.

-These months offer the best value: hotel prices are lower than June–August but the weather remains excellent for trekking and sightseeing.
+These months offer the best value: hotel prices are lower than June–August, with manageable crowds, but the weather remains excellent for trekking and sightseeing.
+They also work especially well if you want to visit Machu Picchu with good trekking conditions but less pressure than June–August.
 Inca Trail permits, while still needing advance booking, are more available than peak months.
-Many experienced Peru travelers consider May and September to be the sweet spot for a Cusco visit.
+Many experienced Peru travelers consider May and September to be the sweet spot for a Cusco trip, though when to visit Cusco depends on your priorities around weather, crowds, and pricing.

-The wet season brings afternoon and evening rains — often heavy thunderstorms — from November through April.
-February is the wettest month, and the Inca Trail is completely closed throughout February for path maintenance and repair.
-Machu Picchu remains open year-round but the site is frequently shrouded in mist and cloud, and the access road can occasionally be closed by landslides.
+The rainy season runs from November to April, and these are the main rainy months, bringing afternoon and evening rains that are often short, though some days bring heavier downpours.
+February is the wettest month, and the wettest months are also the least reliable period for trekking access; the Inca Trail is completely closed throughout February for path maintenance and repair.
+Machu Picchu remains open year-round but the site is frequently shrouded in mist and cloud, and heavy rainfall during the Andean wet season can disrupt plans in Cusco, especially transport and trekking schedules, with the access road occasionally closed by landslides.

 That said, the wet season is not without appeal.
 Crowds are significantly reduced, hotel prices drop by 30–50%, and the Andean landscape is intensely green and alive.
-Morning visits to Machu Picchu often have clear weather before afternoon clouds roll in.
-Budget travelers willing to accept some weather uncertainty can find exceptional value November through January, before the heaviest rains arrive in February and March.
+Morning visits to Machu Picchu often have clear weather before afternoon clouds roll in, especially for travelers starting early from Aguas Calientes.
+Budget travelers willing to accept some weather uncertainty can find exceptional value from early November through January, before the heaviest rains arrive in February and March.

-Importantly, visiting Machu Picchu during the wet season often means misty, atmospheric photos with far fewer people — many photographers prefer the moody cloud forests of this period to the clear but crowded dry-season conditions.
+Importantly, visiting Machu Picchu during the wet season often means misty, atmospheric photos with fewer crowds — many photographers prefer the moody cloud forests of this period to the clear but crowded dry-season conditions.
+Some budget travelers also route through Santa Teresa as a cheaper, more adventurous way toward Machu Picchu in the rainy months, though conditions are less predictable.

 Weather Overview